Skip to content

 What are fake supplements?

 The FDA doesn’t evaluate dietary supplement labels and ingredients before they’re sold— meaning what’s on the label isn’t always what’s in the bottle.
 (2)(9) Ensuring that your patients take high-quality, genuine supplements is also important for their safety.
-Among other concerns, fake supplements may include harmful ingredients or contaminants, such as bacteria.
+Among other concerns, fake supplements may include harmful ingredients or contaminants, such as antibiotic-resistant bacteria.
 (1)

 Fake supplements can appear similar to genuine supplements at first glance but differ significantly in ingredients and quality.
 Fake supplements may have: